-We’ll discuss what a running base is, the history behind it, and practical steps you can take as a runner to build your base during training and the off season.
+We’ll discuss what your base is, the history behind it, and practical steps you can take as a runner to build your base during training and the off season.

 We all know that the most important part of a house is the foundation.
 It’s the same for running.
-With a good base, you’ll set yourself up for success.
+With good base fitness, you’ll set yourself up for success.

 What is Base Training?

 Base training is also called the introductory or the foundational training period.
-In other words, it’s helping to establish a foundation and give you something to work from just like a builder would do for a house.
+In other words, it’s helping to establish a foundation and give you something to build from, just like a builder would do for a house.

 Base training is what prepares runners for harder, race-effort workouts that come later in the training cycle.
 Basically, it’s giving you the miles you need before you level up to more difficult runs and workouts.

-Typically, it takes between 5-12 weeks depending on the length for your specific race prep training.
+Typically, it takes 5 to 12 weeks, depending on the length of your specific training program.
 It also can vary depending on your physical fitness level and your level of comfort with running certain distances.

 What is the History of Base Training?

-Base training has been around over fifty years and is now used regularly by runners across the world.
-Back in the 1960s, a New Zealand runner and coach Arthur Lydiard believed that if you started with running before going into interval training, the intervals would go better.
+Base training has been around over fifty years, and is now used regularly by runners and other endurance athletes across the world.
+Back in the 1960s, New Zealand runner and coach Arthur Lydiard realized that if you started building fitness before going into interval training, the intervals would go better.

-His thought was that prefacing interval training with running would build your aerobic system, allowing you to improve your performance in the interval training phase of training.
+His thought was that prefacing interval training with running would build your aerobic system, allowing you to improve your performance in the interval training phase.
 His system would allow you to race faster and to peak on time, which his athletes became famous for.